narencachy/aks-quickstart/docker.md

 ## Build a container

-At the end of the first section, we said there was a better way ...
+At the end of the first section, we said there was a better way to build images ...

 ### Clone a sample Go app

 ```

+cd ..
 git clone https://github.com/bartr/go-web-aks
 cd go-web-aks